With the right ingredients, pecan pie can be made gluten-free and Paleo. It's so delicious and easy to make, you will never eat store-bought again!

 In my opinion, I wouldn't say traditional pecan pie is the greatest for you.
 But I'm also a believer in balance.
 Which is why I like to indulge in paleo pecan pie!
 It tastes just as great as traditional pecan pie, but it doesn't have the refined sugar, which can cause inflammation.

-Reduce heat to medium and continue stirring occasionally, for 15-20 minutes, or until the caramel reduces and turns a dark amber color.
+- Pecan pie caramel filling: Heat coconut milk and coconut sugar over high eat in a medium saucepan.
+Bring to a boil, stirring constantly, then reduce heat to low and simmer, stirring occasionally, for 15-20 minutes.
 Allow the caramel to cool for one hour while you make the rest of the pie.

 How to make this paleo pecan pie crust: